Substitute a Hobby or Bad Habit for Online Education

 The USA stats are typical for many western countries in an increasingly globalised world.
 Do you remember having to choose whether to get a job or stay on in education and go to college?
 The decision was probably relatively easy at 16 years old, but perhaps a bit harder at 18?
 It was undoubtedly an either/or scenario, and it was one that had substantial implications.
 You knew that it would be difficult to get back into the educational system later in life.
 Or that 3-4 years staying in education could be wasted as well if the path you followed didn’t require a degree.

-The educational choices were huge decisions, meaning that years could be wasted, or you could embark on the wrong career.
+The educational choices were huge decisions, meaning that years could get wasted, or you could embark on the wrong career.

 Embrace the future

-Either way, you are taking personal initiative to discover new information that you do not already know.
-You are open to change and opportunity, and are happy to create situations where this is more likely to happen.
+Either way, you’re taking the personal initiative to discover new information that you don’t already know.
+You’re open to change and opportunity and are happy to create situations where this is more likely to happen.

-This is how all successful people will act one day.
+This behaviour is how all successful people will act one day.
 (Perhaps this is already true in most cases?)
-They will work in mini careers that allow them to experience pleasure, and grow in character.
+They’ll work in mini careers that allow them to experience pleasure, and grow in character.
 When the happiness and rewards slow down, a new challenge will be a positive event, from their point of view, and for those around them.

 - Your current company closes down